 Style related maps with the same field you used as a subgroup on your column chart.
 When you interact with the chart or map, you'll see simultaneous categorical and spatial patterns.

 Use the Chart statistics button to display the mean, median, upper quartile, lower quartile, or a custom value.

 Use the Sort button to sort the categorical data in ascending or descending order by numeric variable, alphabetically, or manually.
 If you choose Sort manually, you can click and drag columns to a new position on the chart.
 Click Apply to apply the changes, or Cancel to return to the previous order.

-Charts on a shared page will use the same default sorting style that was used when the page was shared.
+Charts on a published report will use the same default sorting style that was used when the report was published.
 Sort manually will be called Predefined and manual sorting will not be available to viewers.
-Charts that were sorted ascending, descending, or alphabetically when shared will not have a Predefined sorting option.
+Charts that were sorted ascending, descending, or alphabetically when published will not have a Predefined sorting option.

 Use the Flip card button to view the back of the card.
 The Card info tab provides information about the data on the card, the Export image tab allows users to export an image of the card, and the Export data tab allows users to export the data from the card.